Put a spring in your step at Abinger Roughs

 As you explore the wider areas of Abinger Roughs, there are lots of places to get the family stuck into these activities:

 - Hunt for bugs.
 Examine the bark and see what creepy-crawlies are there?
-What sort of tree has the most in number?
+What sort of tree has the most bugs?
 What sort of tree has the greatest variety?

-- Bark rubbing.
+- Try some bark rubbing.
 Take some paper and some crayons.
 Hold the paper onto the bark and rub to reveal the pattern.
 Which tree makes the most interesting pattern?

 Watch and listen to the birds